Computational-Morphogenomics-Group/TensionMap/README.md

 TensionMap is a Python library for force inference and morphometrics for membrane-stained tissue images.
 Given a segmented, labelled cell array image, TensionMap can:

-- Infer cell pressure and cell-cell junction tension using a python implementation of the VMSI method (see *Noll et al., 2020*).
+- Infer cell pressure and cell-cell junction tension using a python implementation of the VMSI method.
-- Measure 13 morphometric quantities for each cell.
 - Visualise results of force inference.
 - Output morphomtric and mechanical features for integration with gene expression data and further analysis.
+- Perform additional analysis of mechanical properties of tissue boundaries and associations between gene expression and mechanics

 ## Table of Contents
 1. [Installation](##installation)